Ananda Sambada

 Srimati Aparajita devi dasi (Adwaita acarya prabhu’s mother) left us on 22nd June 2009 aged 81 years old.

-Sri Jaya Gopala Prabhuji
+Sri Jaya Gopala das Prabhuji

 Jaya Gopal prabhu joined Iskcon some time during the early 1980s, and took initiation from Guru Maharaja in around 1992 or 93.
 He was based for some time at the Birmingham Temple.
 He became very ill, and left his body in Vrindaban, during September, 2012.

-Sri Dina Syama prabhuji
+Sri Dina Syama das Prabhuji

 Dina Syama das was a devotee of Lord Hanuman who came to Guru Maharaja after hearing from him on one of his tours of North America in the early 1990s.
 He became a dedicated follower, but after Guru Maharaja departed this world, Dina Syama prabhu set up his own group and unfortunately became distanced from many of his godbrothers and godsisters by his teaching.